 (b.
 1991, Australia)

 Hudson’s work has been exhibited both nationally in New York, Miami, and Vermont, and internationally in Sydney, London, and Bali.
-In addition to his famed mural at the Burlington International Airport, Hudon’s public artworks can be found throughout New York City and around the world.
+In addition to his famed mural at the Burlington International Airport, Hudson’s public artworks can be found throughout New York City and around the world.
 During his time with Apostrophe NYC’s Base 12 Project, he participated in exhibitions at the Whitney Museum of American Art, MoMA PS1, Coney Island’s Luna Park, Mana Contemporary, and the MTA’s Kosciuszko Street J train station.
-He currently shows with Ki Smith Gallery, as well as Soap Box Arts and he has works in several prominent private, public, and corporate collections.
+He currently shows with Ki Smith Gallery in New York City, as well as Soap Box Arts in Burlington, VT.